 - the parent of the deceased child, or have been responsible for the deceased child (and there is no absent parent) (unless they are getting one of the above qualifying benefits or were estranged from the child at the date of death)

 - a close relative or close friend of the deceased (and it is reasonable for you to accept responsibility for the funeral costs)

 Other money available

-When how much help you can get is worked out, how much money (other than your personal savings) is available to help you with the cost of the funeral will also be looked at.
+When we work out how much help you can get, we will also look at how much money (other than your personal savings) is available to help you with the cost of the funeral.

 This could include money available from the estate of the person who died, contributions received and money from, for example, insurance policies.
 But this does not include the social security Bereavement Payment or money from certain government-funded trusts.

 To be eligible, the funeral must usually take place in the UK providing the deceased was normally resident in the UK, or in the Republic of Ireland, providing the deceased was normally resident in Northern Ireland.

 You can't get a funeral payment as a close relative or close friend of the deceased if either:

 - the deceased had a partner when they died

 - there is a parent, son or daughter of the deceased who has not been awarded one of the qualifying benefits or was not estranged from the deceased - this doesn't include family members who are: aged under 18, qualifying young people for the purposes of Child Benefit, full-time students, members of religious orders, in prison or in hospital (and who had been awarded a qualifying benefit immediately before they entered prison or hospital), asylum seekers being supported by the National Asylum Support Service, or family members not normally resident in the UK